Estimated reading time: 8 minutes

 The small business tips section is a bit broader and focuses on all sorts of business topics.

 13. UGH!
-Media, LLC (Digital solution resource for modern small businesses)
+Media (Digital solution resource for modern small businesses)

 UGH!
 Media’s goal is to simplify finding digital solutions for small businesses!